Juke34/BiTeN/README.md

 ## Foreword

-The pipeline and the whole repositpry (readme/Contributing/etc) can be use as template for nextflow pipeline projects.
+The pipeline and the whole repository (readme/Contributing/etc) can be use as template for nextflow pipeline projects.
 Comment in pipeline's code help the user to better understand the different usages.

 This pipeline template follow the following steps: